zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 * **Author** -  Ken Keil
 * **Last Updated By/Date** - Rajsagar Rawool, January 2021

-## Need Help ?
+## Need Help?
-If you are doing this module as part of an instructor led lab then please just ask the instructor.
+If you are doing this module as part of an instructor-led lab, take advantage and ask the instructor.

-If you are working through this module self guided then please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+If you are working through this module self-guided, please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
+Please mention your workshop name and lab name.
+Please also have screenshots and attach files when appropriate.
 Engage directly with the author of the workshop.

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one